 Who is eligible to apply?

-NextGen Medics will welcome applications from students based outside Australia and from across the country for future cohorts, based on any health advice and restrictions that apply at that time.
+NextGen Medics welcomes applications from students based outside Australia and from across the country.

 How many students will be accepted?

 - Students (medical and allied health) who have a strong interest in rural and regional medicine and health care.

 - Students who are interested in making a difference to communities experiencing health inequity.

 - Students who are interested in learning what it is like to be a doctor (or health professional) in rural and regional Queensland, and the pathways to making it happen.

 - Students who are considering becoming specialists and are curious about how you can help rural and regional communities with just a few days work a quarter.